cchauve-canexia/BOVERI-510/README.md

   indels
 - gap_len (optional): integer defining ghe maximum gap between consecutive indels to put them into the same group; default = 5

+### aggregate_dump_files
+The script aggregates all TSV dump files for indels into a aggregated TSV dump files for a set of runs.
+For a set of runs, it splus the samples in three groups:
+- patient samples (name starts by DNA)
+- control samples (name starts by NF, QMRS or BLANK)
+- misc samples (all other cases)
+For each group it generates 2 TSV files:
+- <group>_samples_indels_dump.tsv
+  one line per individual call, in the same format than the run-specific dump files
+- <group>_grouped_samples_indels_dump.tsv
+  calls are grouped by the key (chr, position, reference, alternate) and for each group it shows in how many samples it occurs, the mean and standard deviation of the VAF, and the samples it occurs in (with the corresponding VAF).

+Arguments:
+ - output_dir: directory where to fetch the run-specific dump files and write the aggregated dump files.

+### retrieve_run
+The script downloads from an S3 bucket all main.tar.gz and vcf.tar.gz files for a given run.

+Arguments:
+- run_id: ID of the run
+- output_dir: files are downloaded and unarchived in this directory, in a subdirectory run_id
+- s3: bucket where to fetch the files (in directory run_id)